Getting started

 ## Parts of the project

-DataLens consists of the three main parts:
+DataLens consists of three main parts:

 - [**UI**](https://github.com/datalens-tech/datalens-ui) is a SPA application with corresponding Node.js part.
-It provides user interface, proxies requests from users to backend services and also applies some light data postprocessing for charts.
+It provides user interface, proxies requests from users to backend services, and also applies some light data postprocessing for charts.

 - [**Backend**](https://github.com/datalens-tech/datalens-backend) is a set of Python applications and libraries.
-It is responsible for connecting to data sources, generating queries for them and post-processing the data (including formula calculations).
+It is responsible for connecting to data sources, generating queries for them, and post-processing the data (including formula calculations).
 The result of this work is an abstract dataset that can be used in UI for charts data request.

 - [**UnitedStorage (US)**](https://github.com/datalens-tech/datalens-us) is a Node.js service that uses PostgreSQL to store metadata and configuration of all DataLens objects.